 Once the job opportunity announcement closes, your résumé and supporting documents will be reviewed and evaluated against your assessment questionnaire responses to determine whether you are qualified for this position.
 If a determination is made that you have inflated your responses, you may lose consideration.
 Be sure to carefully follow all instructions; errors or omissions may affect your consideration for this position.

-For Competitive Applicants/All U.S. Citizens: Eligible candidates will be assigned to one of the following quality categories: Best Qualified, Well Qualified, Qualified.
+For Competitive Applicants/All U.S. Citizens: Eligible candidates will be assigned to one of the following quality categories: Highly Qualified, Well Qualified, and Qualified .
 Candidates in the highest quality category will be referred to the hiring agency.

 Application of Veterans' Preference: Under Category Rating procedures, veteran preference eligibles will receive selection consideration before non-preference eligibles within each quality category.